rj-castaneda/loancalculator/README.md

 This is written with Javascript and HTML

 ## Use
-Clone repository and double click on index.html. (space)
+Clone repository and double click on index.html.<br/>

-Step 1: Enter principal amount. (space)
+Step 1: Enter principal amount.<br/>
-Step 2: Enter interest rate in percentage without the percentage sign. (space) (see picture for example). (space)
+Step 2: Enter interest rate in percentage without the percentage sign.<br/>
+(see picture for example).<br/>
-Step 3: Enter years untul repayment. (space)
+Step 3: Enter years untul repayment.<br/>
-Step 4: Click 'Calculate'. (space)
+Step 4: Click 'Calculate'.<br/>

 ![](img/start.png)
 ![](img/calculating.png)